JosephLai241/URS/README.md

 Scraping Subreddits using flags is much faster than the [basic scraper](#basic-scraper).

-Use the `-r` flag to indicate a Subreddit, the post category, and finally, depending on the category selected, either the number of results returned or keyword(s) to search for during the scrape.
+Use the `-r` flag to indicate a Subreddit, the submission category, and finally, depending on the category selected, either the number of results returned or keyword(s) to search for during the scrape.

 Category options are as follows: